jookies/jasmin/misc/doc/sources/apis/ja-http/index.rst

 HTTP API
 ########

-This document is targeted at software designers/programmers wishing to integrate SMS messaging as a function into their applications, e.g. in connection with WEB-server, unified messaging, information services etc..
+This document is targeted at software designers/programmers wishing to integrate SMS messaging as a function into their applications using HTTP protocol, e.g. in connection with WEB-server, unified messaging, information services etc..

+If you need to use a stateful tcp protocol (**SMPP v3.4**), please refer to :doc:`/apis/smpp-server/index`.

 SMS Messages can be transmitted using HTTP protocol, the following requirements must be met to enable the service :